 Look at More Than Pictures

 DON’T choose your dates solely based on photos.
-It’s all too easy to scroll through Internet profiles and select only the most attractive options.
+It’s all too easy to scroll through internet profiles and select only the most attractive options.
 However, it's important to also consider someone's personality traits and interests when looking for a potential mate.

 Move Conversation to the Phone

-DO move the conversation along from email or direct messaging to phone calls.
+DO move the conversation along from direct messaging to phone calls.
 Some people are great writers—or even have a friend ghost-writing for them.
 In a phone chat, you’ll get a better sense of whether your personalities click.

 DON’T disclose where you live or any personal information that could lead to your address.
 While most people who use online dating sites are probably just as normal as you are, it's always best to be overly cautious when meeting someone new (whether you meet them online or not).